yogensia/VSCodeSearchWPDocs/README.md

   - Context Menu: Right click on the editor and click on "Search in WordPress Docs...".
   - key Binding: Ctrl+Alt+F by default.
   - Command Palette: You can do a search directly from the Command Palette, pressing Ctrl+Shift+P, then typing "WordPress" to filter the commands.

+Documentation will appear on a side tab in VSCode.
+You can use the Table of Contents and the "Top ↑" links to navigate around the page, if you like.
+All other links will be opened in your browser.

 ### Configuration